raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

   [...]
   ```

-💡 If appears to you `Command 'jq' not found` you will need to install `jq` with `$ sudo apt install jq`.
-When it finishes, repeat the step before.
+💡 If, instead of the expected output above, you see `Command 'jq' not found` you will need to install `jq` by executing the following command `$ sudo apt install jq`.
+After which, repeat previous cURL command and verify the results.

 * Return to the `tmp` folder and follow the signature check process